 By 1870 the population of Kirkwood was 1,200.
-To support this population Kirkwood's commerce boasted 5 grocery stores, 2 drug stores, 2 boot and shoe shops, 3 restaurants, 1 bakery, 1 wagon shop, 2 blacksmith shops, 1 barber, 1 livery stable, 2 wood and coal yards, 1 jeweler, 2 tin shops, 2 lawyers and 2 physicians (ca. 1875).
+To support this population, Kirkwoods commerce boasted 5 grocery stores, 2 drug stores, 2 boot and shoe shops, 3 restaurants, 1 bakery, 1 wagon shop, 2 blacksmith shops, 1 barber, 1 livery stable, 2 wood and coal yards, 1 jeweler, 2 tin shops, 2 lawyers and 2 physicians (ca. 1875).
 The building at 156 W. Main (now Argonne) contained Heinzelmann's Bakery which was established by Rudolph Heinzelmann in 1875.
-It was given a cast iron front and new Italianate facade after a fire in 1899.
-Probably typical of early in the period, it is a two story brick masonry building with a planar facade. storefronts on the first level and offices or apartments on the second level.
-A later example of commercial architecture from this period is on the opposite corner at 155, 157, 159 W. Main (now Argonne).
-It was probably built around 1895, but this was not thoroughly researched during this Phase 1 Survey.
+It was given a cast iron fron and new Italianate facade after a fire in 1899.
+Probably typical of early in the period, it is a two story brick masonry building with a planar facade, storefronts on the first level and offices or apartments on the second level.
+A later example of commercial architecture from this period is on the opposite corner at 155, 157.
+159 W. Main (now Argonne).
+It was probably built around 1895, but this was not thoroughly researched during the Phase I Survey.
 After the fire at Heinzelmann's Bakery, Leo E. Heinzelmann, the son of the founder, bought this property.
 He expanded the business to include bakery goods, groceries and meats and later on, a drug store.
-Oringinally, the building featured a second story balcony which spanned the facade and wrapped around onto the Clay Street elevation.
-It was a 2 story frame structure with clapboard siding, first level storefronts, second level offices or apartments and a front gable intersected by a Ca. 1920 clay tiles were added to the #159 flat roof. roofline, and stucco finish applied to the exposed exterior elevations.
+Originally, the building featured a second story balcony which spanned the facade and wrapped around onto the Clay Street elevation.
+It was a 2 story frame structure with clapboard siding, first level storefronts, second level offices or apartments and a front gable intersected by a flat roof.
+Ca 1920 clay tiles were added to the #159 roofline, and stucco finish applied to the exposed exterior elevations.
 This building was typical of commercial construction for small midwestern rural towns of the time.
 Other 1890 commercial structures in Kirkwood featured 2 stories, brick masonry construction, storefronts on the first levels, apartments or offices on the second levels and planar facade surfaces.
-Distinguishing features included parapets and decorative corbeling at the roofline. were suitably small scaled buildings.
-The area of this Phase 1 Survey revealed 6 commercial buildings from this period - all located in the downtown business district.
-1890 Kirkwood's Board of Trustees emphasized in the town's ordinances that Kirkwood was a residential community and that industrial enterprises would not be permitted in the town without the written consent of its citizens.
+Distinguishing features included parapets and decorative corbeling at the roofline.
+These were suitably small scaled buildings.
+The area of the Phase I Survey revealed 6 commercial buildings from the period - all located in the downtown business district.
+207-209 N. Kirkwood/Webster is within the area considered in the Phase 1 and 2 Surveys.
+It is on the list of buildings nominated by the local commission as a Local Landmark.
+This building will be included on Phase 3 Survey.
+In 1890 Kirkwood's Board of Trustees emphasized in the town's ordinances that Kirkwood was a residential community and that industrial enterprises would not be permitted in the town without the written consent of its citizens.